databricks/terraform-provider-databricks/docs/guides/migration-0.3.x.md

 ## databricks_dbfs_file

 * Rename `content` to `content_base64`, as this closer represents actual data within the field and simplifies internal code reusability.
+* Remove `overwrite` attribute.
+Starting from v0.3.0 it behaves as if it is set to `true`.
+* Remove `mkdirs` attribute.
+Starting from v0.3.0 it behaves as if it is set to `true`.
+* Remove `validate_remote_file` attribute.
+Due to performance reasons, starting from v0.3.0 it doesn't fetch the contents of remote file to verify the checksum.
+* If you've relied on internal `content_b64_md5` attribute, please remove it.
+Starting from v0.3.0 its behavior is internalized.

 ## databricks_instance_profile